 Don’t use a managed service if

-• A team member that can write API calls.
+- A team member who can write API calls.
 No code platforms like n8n enable non-technical users to write API calls as well.

 Some are not aware of current web data collection capabilities.
 Small teams can deliver complex data pipelines because:

-• With scraping APIs, you can get real-time results from all major websites including social media, search engines and e-commerce websites.
-Data can be delivered in structured forms JSON, CSV or XML.
+- With scraping APIs, you can get real-time results from all major websites, including social media, search engines, and e-commerce websites.
+Data can be delivered in structured forms, such as JSON, CSV, or XML.

-• CAPTCHAs and anti-bot protections can be avoided with a combination of proxy rotation (residential IPs), smart ban detection, and headless rendering.
+- CAPTCHA and anti-bot protections can be bypassed with a combination of proxy rotation (using residential IPs), smart ban detection, and headless rendering.
 Unblockers can reach CAPTCHA-protected websites.

 What are your company’s web data collection capabilities?

-• Limited tech skills: To collect data from niche websites, you need to write a parser which is can be done by ChatGPT or other LLMs but still requires effort and constant updates.
+- Limited tech skills: To collect data from niche websites, you need to write a parser, which ChatGPT or other LLMs can do, but still requires effort and constant updates.

 Managed services are not necessary if you have a tech team that would like to maintain the web data pipeline and can achieve this at an attractive price point.